LaurenceMolloy/RepoDash/README.md

 your codebase is managed via Github, RepoDash could be just what you need.</p>

 <p>For demo purposes, this code displays the most recent 12 months of matplotlib<sup>1</sup> metrics
 by default.
-To analyse your own project repository, simply provide your github user name and repository name on the command line.
+Command line arguments allow you to set your own project repository and analysis timeframe.
 It couldn't be simpler.</p>

-<p>The current version of RepoDash has only been tested with open source (public) projects.
-However, there
+<p>Note: The current version of RepoDash has only been tested with open source (public) projects.
+However,
-are plans to make sure it works with private ones as well... watch this space!</p>
+there are plans to ensure that it works with private ones as well... watch this space!</p>

 <sup>1</sup> *<a href="https://matplotlib.org/"><strong>matplotlib</strong></a> is a popular open science
-plotting library for python which is utilised by RepDash to generate its data visualisations*
+plotting library for python which is utilised by RepoDash to generate its data visualisations*